FAQ's About Wildlife

 Here you'll find answers to some of our most common questions.

-If you have found a non-native animal such as a pigeon, rabbit or fox, please be aware that Wildlife Victoria is only able to provide hands-on assistance with native animals.
+If you have found a non-native animal such as an introduced pigeon, deer, rabbit or fox, please be aware that Wildlife Victoria is only able to provide hands-on assistance with native animals.
 For assistance with non-native animals, including domestic animals such as cats or dogs, please contact the RSPCA on 9224 2222 or your local council.

-Wildlife Victoria's Emergency phone lines operate 7 days a week.
-During busy periods, like spring and summer, the Wildlife Victoria Emergency Response Service receives up to 300 calls a day.
+During busy periods, like Spring and Summer, the Wildlife Victoria Emergency Response Service receives up to 300 calls a day.

 No. Wildlife Victoria does not receive any funding from the government.
 Our network of wildlife volunteers are all unpaid.
 Donations are received from the community to continue the work of the Emergency Response Service which receives hundreds of calls each day.
 If you would like to make a donation to help maintain this crucial service, please click here.

 All native wildlife is protected under the Wildlife Act 1975.
 It is an offence to harm native wildlife or move them from where they are found.
 Wildlife Victoria is here to help wildlife that is orphaned, sick or injured but we are not able to relocate healthy animals.
 For more information please go to the Department of Environment Land Water and Planning website.

 What do I do if I can visibly see the animal is injured?

 If it is safe for you to do so, please consider taking the animal directly to your nearest veterinary clinic for assessment.
 Vets will not charge to see native wildlife.
 Use a towel or blanket to cover the animal, pick it up gently and firmly, and place it into a well-ventilated box for transport.
 Please keep the animal warm, dark and in a quiet environment.
 Do not transport the animal in the boot of your car or attempt to give any food/water.